 Posted on September 15, 2020

-Burns & McDonnell is an employee-owned engineering, procurement, and construction company (EPC), headquartered in the Kansas City, Missouri.
+Burns & McDonnell is an employee-owned engineering, procurement, and construction company (EPC), headquartered in Kansas City, Missouri.
 The EPC provides services, such as architecture, commissioning, construction, engineering, operations & maintenance, and program management to a wide variety of industries throughout the globe.
 These industries include water, transportation, chemical, oil & gas, aviation, food & beverage, and power.
 Engineering News-Record listed Burns & McDonnell as one of the Top 100 Design-Build Firms (#6) and Top 500 Design Firms (#9) in 2020.
 Additionally, for the fifth consecutive year, ENR ranked the EPC as No. 1 in the Power category.

 Burns & McDonnell had the opportunity to have hands-on experience with Victaulic products, services, and fabrication capabilities.
 Product demonstrations and applications were completed during the visit; covering: Victaulic fabrication capabilities, Installation-Ready™, AGS on 14” Victaulic Couplings, Fittings, and Grooved End Valves.
 Additionally, the group witnessed Victaulic catalog items, such as outlet fittings, vibration isolation pump drops, large diameter fittings, non-metallic pipe joints, and options of specialty pipe coatings and linings.